 Oregon Museum of Science & Industry – Normally we just call it OMSI.
 For Portland this is nice.
 If you have been to the one in Chicago (I visited many times as a child) this is a mini me.
 I know the children’s area can keep the grand kid entertained for hours.
 And they have a real Navy sub you can go on.
 Not Portlandia – this Portland.

 Pioneer Courthouse Square – It’s better than the parking lot that was here for 20 years.
 It is known as the “Portland’s living room” but when there is not an event going on it is like a living room with no furniture.
 Just a city block of red bricks.
 Lots of shopping and restaurants around it so I am sure the Chamber of Commerce wants you to visit it.
-Also a public transportation hub.
-The Tourist Information Center is here so you may have to go here.
+Also it is a public transportation hub.
+The Tourist Information Center is here so you may need to go here for that.

-Portland Oregon Sign, Keep Portland Weird Sign, Salmon in Building, Bart Simpson sidewalk, Umbrella Man, China Town Gate you want them all but where are they.
+Portland Oregon Sign, Keep Portland Weird Sign, Salmon in Building, Bart Simpson sidewalk, Umbrella Man, China Town Gate you want them all but where do you find them?